fantactuka/backbone-route-filter/README.md

 Backbone Route filters allows you to have a pre-condition for the router using `before` filters and some "after" routing calls using `after` filters.

-Before filters could prevent router from calling action in case any of it return false.
+Before filters could prevent router from calling action in case any of them returns false.

 ```js
 var Router = Backbone.Router.extend({